hpe-dev-incubator/hpe-dev-portal/content/blog/storage-management-with-redfish.md

 HPE initially developed the `SmartStorage` Redfish OEM data model for HPE ProLiant DL580 Gen8 servers, before any Redfish specification.
 This model supports inventory (GET) and monitoring (Events) features only.

 In HPE ProLiant Gen10, the `SmartStorageConfig` resource was added to support configuration.
-This OEM model uses a proprietary API that only supports the SR line of HPE storage controllers.
+This OEM model uses a proprietary API that only supports the SmartRAID (SR) line of HPE storage controllers.

 > **Note**: The HPE OEM `SmartStorageConfig` data model is removed in HPE Gen11 servers.